httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 The following examples demonstrate interactions where a client solicits a `Digest` using `Want-Digest`.

+Some examples include JSON objects in the payload data.
+For presentation purposes, objects that fit completely within the line-length limits are presented on a single line using compact notation with no leading space.
+Objects that would exceed line-length limits are presented across multiple lines (one line per key-value pair) with 2 spaced of leading indentation.

+`Digest` is media-type agnostic and does not provide canonicalization algorithms for specific formats.
+Examples of `Digest` are calculated inclusive of any space.

 ## Server Selects Client's Least Preferred Algorithm